Teladoc Health Inc. (TDOC) Shares Up Despite Recent Market Volatility

 TDOC’s Market Performance

-TDOC’s stock has seen a 1.99% increase for the week, with a -8.64% drop in the past month and a -5.33% fall in the past quarter.
-The volatility ratio for the week is 4.85%, and the volatility levels for the past 30 days are at 4.81% for Teladoc Health Inc. The simple moving average for the last 20 days is -0.79% for TDOC stock, with a simple moving average of -16.68% for the last 200 days.
+TDOC stock saw a decrease of 2.20% in the past week, with a monthly decline of -5.51% and a quarterly a decrease of 9.64%.
+The volatility ratio for the week is 4.03%, and the volatility levels for the last 30 days are 4.68% for Teladoc Health Inc. (TDOC).
+The simple moving average for the last 20 days is 0.42% for TDOC stock, with a simple moving average of -16.37% for the last 200 days.

 Analysts’ Opinion of TDOC